AGDevX/Owl/README.md

 Using a Host other than localhost and running under HTTPS will prevent browsers from throwing SameSite cookie errors.

-- Add 'owl.local.com' to your hosts file
+- Add `owl.local.com` to your hosts file
+  - If you want to change the URL, do a search and replace on the entire codebase
 - Run the command `yarn createLocalSsl [win|mac]`
   - `win` used by default